Metro Transit Police Department

-Transit Police officers ride buses and trains as well as patrol along bus routes, METRO Blue Line (Hiawatha) and the Northstar Line.
+Transit Police officers ride buses and trains as well as patrol along bus routes, METRO Blue, Green and Red lines and the Northstar Commuter Line.
 Sometimes officers patrol out of uniform – one could be on your next bus.
-Transit Police officers also inspect fares on Blue Line and Northstar trains.

 A recent addition to the force is community service officers – those who are studying law enforcement but are not yet sworn officers.
 These future licensed police officers assist with tasks such as traffic and crowd control, which frees time for sworn officers to concentrate on enforcement duties.

 Security investments lead to reduced crime

 Beginning in 2007, Metro Transit Police implemented a five-fold increase in onboard hours, averaging more than 1,300 hours per month riding buses and checking in with operators and customers.
 In 2011, officers spent an average of 1,400 hours per month onboard.